SergioMendolia/arkeo/docs/gitlab-connector.md

 1. Test your connection: `autotime connectors test gitlab`
 2. Check your configuration: `autotime config show`
-3. Verify your GitLab feed token is valid
+3. Verify your GitLab personal access token is valid and has `read_api` scope
 4. Check that your GitLab instance is accessible
+5. Enable debug mode for detailed troubleshooting information